César Acuña: 2021 presidential campaign

 Acuña has remained skeptical of running for the presidency in the 2021 general election, but keeps polling as potential nominee due to the strong popularity his party has achieved since the 2020 snap-election.
 He was disqualified on 8 January 2021, due to incomplete information regarding the presidential nominee's income in registration form.
 However, following an appeal, he was reinstated on 22 January 2021.
 He ultimately placed seventh with 6% of the popular vote in a heavily atomized election, managing to win La Libertad Region only, although his party achieved congressional representation throughout the country.

+That year, César Acuña was investigated for money laundering.
+The acquisition of a property in the Soto de La Moraleja urbanisation in Madrid (Spain), valued at one million 200 thousand euros, is the reason for which he is being investigated.
+In January 2022, a judge found Christopher Acosta, his book's publisher and the director of the publisher guilty of defamation for their book "Plata Como Cancha," investigating allegations of Acuña participating in vote buying, embezzlement and plagiarism, with the judge arguing that certain allegations lacked sufficient sources and fined the entities $100,000, with the funds being awarded to Acuña.

+Return as governor

+In 2022, César Acuña was elected regional governor of La Libertad by the Alliance for Progress party.
+During his electoral campaign, Acuña used memes to promote his works and proposals, which generated controversy among some sectors of the population.
+While in office, he assured that he had been personally contacted by God, saying that God supported him and that "I have a Lord, who will do justice to the people who hurt me."

+Acuña used advertisements to improve his image while in office, having some of the highest expenses amongst regional governments.

+2026 presidential campaign

+Acuña is a presidential candidate for the 2026 Peruvian general election.
+In a 2026 CELAG survey, Acuña was the second most disapproved candidate amongst respondents listed, only behind Vladimir Cerrón, with 79.5% of those polled having a negative view of him.

 Political positions

 According to the Council on Hemispheric Affairs, Acuña supports right-wing politics and promoted international investment in Peru.
-Following Pedro Castillo's success in the first round of 2021 elections, Acuña began a campaign tour promoting Fujimorism and Keiko Fujimori titled "Crusade for Peru"creating an alliance with her and stating to supporters at a rally "I forget acts of corruption of Fujimorism" while also condemning left-wing politics.
+Following Pedro Castillo's success in the first round of 2021 elections, Acuña began a campaign tour promoting Fujimorism and Keiko Fujimori titled "Crusade for Peru" creating an alliance with her and stating to supporters at a rally "I forget acts of corruption of Fujimorism" while also condemning left-wing politics.
 Acuña also supported the release of Alberto Fujimori from prison, citing Fujimori's age and health.

-Controversies

-During the 2011 general election campaign, he was sanctioned five times for violating electoral neutrality in his position as Mayor of Trujillo, acting in favor of his son as well as presidential candidate Pedro Pablo Kuczynski.

-In September 2011, the Prosecutor's Office ordered an experts opinion to the accounts of the universities of César Acuña for alleged money laundering, in response to the complaint made by his own wife, Carmen Rosa Núnez Campos.